Q-Bert-Reynolds/gb-basic/README.md

 6. There is software support for a [rewired Mac 512 Keyboard](http://www.devrs.com/gb/files/gbmac512.gif) that's made from an [unmodified Mac 512 keyboard](http://www.devrs.com/gb/files/mac512.gif).

+## RAM Assignments

+    C000
+      RAM used internally by GB Basic
+    BOFA
+      Beginning of basic file.
+    EOFA
+      Points to last byte of basic program.
+    MATA
+      Points to free memory after program
+      for next DIM statement.
+Is modified
+      by every DIM statement.
+    STB
+      Points to first byte of downward
+      growing variable storage.
+Is modified
+      by every new variable used.
+    MEMTOP
+      Last available byte of RAM.

 ## License